dbt-labs/docs.getdbt.com/website/docs/community/resources/slack-rules-of-the-road.md

 The definition of "vendor content" can be blurry at the edges, and we defer to members' instincts in these scenarios.
 As a rule, if something is hosted on a site controlled by that company or its employees (including platforms like Substack and Medium), or contains a CTA such as signing up for a mailing list or trial account, it will likely be considered promotional.

 ### One more tip: Be yourself
 Speak in your own voice, and join in any or all of the conversations that interest you.
 Share your expertise as a data professional.
 Make a meme if you're so inclined.
 Get in a (friendly) debate.
 You are not limited to only your company's products and services, and making yourself known as a familiar face outside of commercial contexts is one of the most effective ways of building trust with the community.
+Put another way, [create more value than you capture](/community/resources/code-of-conduct#create-more-value-than-you-capture).

 Because unaffiliated community members are able to share links in any channel, the most effective way to have your work reach a wider audience is to create things that are genuinely useful to the community.